 Wimbledon Championships Guide

-The Wimbledon Championships is a tennis tournament held annually at the All England Club in Wimbledon which is located in South West London.
+The Wimbledon Championships is an annual tennis tournament that is held at the All England Lawn Tennis Club which is located in South West London.

-Along with the Australian Open, French Open, and US Open, it is one of the four grand slam tennis tournaments played each year with many regarding Wimbledon as the most prestigious of the four grand slams to win.
+Along with the Australian Open, French Open, and US Open, Wimbledon is one of the four grand slam tennis tournaments played each year with many regarding Wimbledon as being the most prestigious of the four grand slams to win.

 Tour Level:Grand Slam